 Understanding these connections helps guide more effective, whole-body care.

-How Chiropractic Helps TMJ Pain
+How Chiropractic Helps Jaw Pain, Jaw Clicking, and TMJ Dysfunction

 TMJ discomfort rarely comes from the jaw alone.
 Because the jaw, neck, and upper back share muscles and nerve pathways, improving one area often helps the others.